-Personal property coverage is designed to protect your possessions in your apartment such as clothing, furniture, appliances, electronics, and more.
+Personal property coverage is designed to protect your possessions in your apartment such as clothing, furniture, appliances, electronics, entertainment equipment, and more.
 You can decide what amount of contents coverage you want in your apartment insurance policy.
 Determine this by assessing your belongings' value, which is anything owned by you and not the property owner.
-Think about how much it would cost to replace your items when determining how much coverage you need.
+Think about how much it would cost to replace your personal property items when determining how much coverage you need.

-With additional living expenses coverage, if you have a loss and cannot live in your apartment, the insurance company will help with living expenses until you can return to your rental apartment.
+With additional living expenses coverage, if you have a loss and cannot live in your apartment, the insurance company will help with living expenses until you can return to your apartment.

 Suppose you or someone in your household damage another person’s property, say you break a window.
 In that case, there is limited voluntary property damage coverage in your apartment insurance policy to pay for the damage.
 This coverage may also apply to property you borrowed from someone, such as borrowing a friend’s lawnmower.
 Limits will be outlined on your policy.